Introduction

 Step 2: Spray the mold (plastic container) with non-stick cooking spray.
 Using a light coat of non-stick cooking spray allows the concrete planter to easily remove from the plastic container/mold.

 Step 3: Now we need to make drainage holes.
 There are two easy ways to do it.
 The first one is to use straws on the mold, the second one is drilling the holes after the concrete has cured.
+Proper drainage is crucial for plant health, preventing excess water from accumulating in the bottom of the planter.

 To use the straw tactic, you will need to cut holes in the bottom of the larger mold and the bottom of the smaller plastic container that gets set inside the larger one.
 Once the holes are punctured place straws through the holes in the smaller container and then insert the same straw through the hole in the larger container.

-You don’t have to glue them or tape them, small holes won’t have concrete coming through them.
+You don’t have to glue them or tape them; small holes won’t have concrete coming through them.
 You just need small enough holes for the straw to go through.

 Step 4: Now you will want to spread out the plastic sheeting and put on the rubber gloves.
 There is always a little bit messy when you work with concrete so it’s good to cover your working spot.
-Concrete can dry your skin fast so rubber gloves will protect against that.
+Concrete can dry your skin fast, so rubber gloves will protect against that.
 You can also use your hands a bit that way if you have trouble getting the concrete in the mold.

 First, place the amount of dry concrete mix in the bucket that you need to fill the planters mold.
 You can use the same size plastic container to fill it or measure by eye.
 Then start adding water little by little.
+It’s best to err on the side of caution and add less water at first; you can always add more if needed.

-Usually, you need something like 1/5 of the amount of the concrete but add carefully.
+Usually, you need something like 1/5 of the amount of the concrete, but add carefully.
 You don’t want it to be too runny.
 When it’s hard enough to make a ball in your hand, but still soft enough to mold easily and pour from the bucket it should be good enough for this.

 Step 6: Now pour the concrete into the mold.
 Be careful that it doesn’t remove the straw.
 If it does you will no longer have a drainage hole and have to use the drill to make them.
+Ensuring that the concrete settles evenly is important, so take your time during this step.

 When you reach the level of your smaller plastic container give the mold little taps to the bottom and sides to help the first air bubbles escape.
-Then continue pouring more until you have mold full of concrete with the inner plastic container inside as well.
+Then continue pouring more until you have a mold full of concrete with the inner plastic container inside as well.

 Step 8: Add some rocks or something a little heavy to the smaller container that is set inside the mold.
 Another good way is to use some kind of wood piece on top of the mold so the smaller container cannot lift higher than that of the surface.

-Step 10: Before the cement is going to solidify remove the inside mold only, not the straws.
+Step 10: Before the cement is going to solidify, remove the inside mold only, not the straws.
 You know this when you touch the surface of the concrete planter and it’s hard enough to give in, but it can hold its form.
 You will notice when you remove the inner container.

 Step 13: Let the planter dry for another 48 hours.
 I give it three days’ time just to be sure.
 This really depends on how thick the concrete planter is.
 Something like a concrete slab has to cure for 28 days.
+Remember, patience is key in achieving the best results!

 If you didn’t use straws to make drainage for water, you can use a hammer drill and a concrete bit to drill them now.
 If you don’t own a hammer drill, a power drill can do it as well, but you have to do it 24 hours after the pour so the concrete won’t be so hard yet.